aptech/docs/docs/CR-glm.rst

     // Call glm function with formula string using 'factor' keyword to create dummy variables call glm(fname, "admit ~ factor(rank) + gre + gpa", "binomial");

 The code above will produce the following output.
-Note that 'rank = 1' is used as the base case.
+Note that :math:`rank = 1` is used as the base case.

 ::